 Residents actively participate in the Harvard Medical School clinical clerkships in radiology at Mass General, serving as teachers, tutors, and mentors to students enrolled in the clerkship and introducing medical students to the practice of radiology.
 Residents are also given appointments as clinical fellows at Harvard Medical School, which allows them access to the Harvard library system, athletic facilities, and Harvard bookstore discounts.

-Second and third year residents serve as radiologic discussants at morbidity and mortality rounds for the Department of Medicine, as well as for the Pathology department’s weekly autopsy conference.
+Second and third year residents serve as radiologic discussants at the Pathology department’s weekly autopsy conference.
 The in-training examination prepared by the American College of Radiology is administered during the first, second and third years of residency.
 The results provide a self-evaluation of both the department's and the resident's accomplishments.
 Courses in both basic and advanced life saving (BLS and ACLS) are offered within the department periodically.

 The Mass General Department of Radiology is uniquely positioned to provide exposure to a wide variety of disease states, a critical component of radiology training:

 The Department of Radiology has long been dedicated to the training of future radiologists.
 It was the first in the country to establish a residency training program.
 Resident education is given a high priority by the staff, which consists of approximately 120 radiologists.
 The formal training program is closely integrated with the latest advances occurring in the radiologic care of patients.